 Beetroot Curd Rice vs Simple Curd Rice

-There’s no significant difference except beetroot & fruits in here.
+There’s no significant difference except beetroot & fruits here.
 I guess the making process is the same as well.
 If you go through the ingredient list & compare them, you will see minor changes.
-A couple of items added or excluded.
+A couple of items were added or excluded.

-In short, it depends on your taste & how do you prefer eating curd with rice.
+In short, it depends on your taste & how you prefer eating curd with rice.
 It’s all in the taste.
 Since we are talking about ingredients, then why don’t we refer to them one by one?
 Huh?

-Beetroot Curd Rice Ingredients
+Things Added To Beetroot Curd Rice

 This recipe is a classic mixture of curd, rice, spices, fruits & veggies.
 If you are dieting then, this is a guilt-free snack.
-Eat as much as you want and keeping shedding those extra pounds.
+Eat as much as you want and keep shedding those extra pounds.

 Typical spices like salt, black mustard, cumin seeds & curry leaves are used.
 A significant portion of these spices is for tempering, including urad dal & peanuts.
-Read further why urad dal & peanuts are used.
+Read further about why urad dal & peanuts are used.

 Urad Dal & Peanuts

 Split & dehusked black gram lentils, aka urad dal & peanuts, give a nutty flavour.
 I often discuss nutty flavour in tempering.
 In the dahi poha tadka recipe, I have explained why lentils & nuts are good in tadka.